How to assess loan applications for individual borrowers

-While lending is globally known to be very profitable, after all even in the bad economy of Nigeria, banks routinely deliver superlative returns, the thoughts of Non Performing Loans (NPL) ratios would make any lender worry .
-The reputation of Nigerians not paying back their loans poses a red flag and emphasizes the need to develop a keen eye for spotting red flags.
-Loan defaults by retail borrowers can be triggered by many reasons and a thorough assessment of loan applications often carry indicators of the borrower’s capacity and readiness to repay.
+While lending is globally known to be very profitable, after all even in the bad economy of Nigeria, banks routinely deliver superlative returns, the thoughts of Non Performing Loans (NPL) ratios would make any lender worry.

 Here are a few things to look out for on a loan application

-Assessing a loan application is almost a science with tons of algorithms employed by the biggest global lenders..
-However, smaller lenders without access to these resources can still do an excellent job of basic assessments of loan requests that leads to superior loan portfolios.
+Assessing a loan application is almost a science with tons of algorithms employed by the biggest global lenders.
+However, smaller lenders without access to these resources can still do an excellent job of basic assessments of loan requests that lead to superior loan portfolios.

 Credit history